comp-methods-fsu-2021/computational-methods-course/syllabus-computational-methods-2021.md

 ### Jan.
 13: Corpora

 **Exercise:** Identify a texual primary source in closed format and transform it into plain text.
-Students are welcome to identify a source from their own field of interest.
+Students are encouraged to identify a source from their own field of interest that includes quantitative as well as qualitative material (ideally in the form of lists).
 Suggested data-rich sources with broad coverage:

 - Almanach de Gotha, in French and German.
 [Hathi has 1880 - 1897 from Penn State]
 - English language equivalents include Burke's Peerage (UK), Social Register (US).